Thomas M. Eisenbach — New York Fed

 with Marianne Andries, Jay Kahn, and Martin Schmalz

 We empirically investigate the term structure of variance risk pricing and how it varies over time.
-Estimating the price of variance risk in a stochastic-volatility option pricing model separately for options of different maturities, we find a price of variance risk that decreases in absolute value with maturity but remains significantly different from zero up to the nine-month horizon.
-We show that the term structure is consistently downward sloping both during normal times and in times of stress, when required compensation for variance risk increases and its term structure stepens further.
+We estimate the aversion to variance risk in a stochastic-volatility option pricing model separately for options of different maturities and find that variance risk pricing decreases in absolute value with maturity but remains significantly different from zero up to the nine-month horizon.
+We find consistent non-parametric results using estimates from Sharpe ratios of delta-neutral straddles.
+We further show that the term structure is downward sloping both during normal times and in times of stress, when required compensation for variance risk increases and its term structure steepens further.

 Anxiety and Pro-Cyclical Risk Taking with Bayesian Agents